Working with processes¶

 For example, to apply the filter_temporal

-process to a data cube:
+process to a raster data cube:

 cube = cube.filter_temporal("2020-02-20", "2020-06-06")